NethServer/ns8-docs/nethvoice.rst

 Address Book
 ^^^^^^^^^^^^

-* ``Address Book``: The general permission enables the viewing of the address book in NethVoiceCTI and the ability to add, modify, and delete own contacts.
+* ``Address Book``: The general permission enables the viewing of the address book in NethVoice CTI and the ability to add, modify, and delete own contacts.
-* ``Advanced Address Book``: Enables the ability to modify/delete non-owned contacts in the address book in NethVoiceCTI.
+* ``Advanced Address Book``: Enables the ability to modify/delete non-owned contacts in the address book in NethVoice CTI.

 CDR
 ^^^